Montessori Comparison

 MONTESSORI

-Emphasis on: cognitive and social development
+cognitive and social development

-Teacher has unobtrusive role in classroom
+The teacher has an unobtrusive role in the classroom

 Environment and method encourage self-discipline